bimdata/documentation-old/doc_sphinx/tutorials/retrieve-elements.rst

 Let's upload your IFC model!

 Step 3.
-Upload your IFC"
+Upload your IFC
 ============================

 The API let you upload your IFC file.
 In this tutorial, you can use this IFC file: `Download Cassiopea.ifc <https://drive.google.com/file/d/1njhweVCFvDNl8Gy3B1HxAolcfExt0Tg-/view?usp=sharing>`_